jpchateau/Interactive-Image/CONTRIBUTING.md

 Unit tests are done with [Mocha](https://mochajs.org/) test framework.
 The Node.js' built-in [assert](https://nodejs.org/api/assert.html) module is used.

+Check out for the results of the different builds on [Travis CI](https://travis-ci.org/jpchateau/Interactive-Image).

 ## npm script reference

 | Command             | Function                                                |